awsdocs/aws-license-manager-user-guide/doc_source/conversion-procedures.md

 ```

 **Convert Windows Server from license included to BYOL and SQL Server Standard from BYOL to license included**
 You can switch multiple products at the same time, and in multiple directions\.
-For example, you can convert both Windows Server and SQL Server in one license type conversion task\.
+For example, you can convert both Windows Server and SQL Server in one license type conversion\.

 To convert the license type of your Windows Server instance from license included to BYOL, and SQL Server Standard from BYOL to license included, run the following command, replacing the ARN with the ARN of the instance you want to convert\.